-Lansweeper is an on-premise network management solution suitable for businesses of all sizes.
+Lansweeper is an on-premise network management solution suitable for businesses of all sizes across various industry verticals.
 It offers integrated tools for managing network inventory, business assets, help desk operations and more.

 The solution can scan and monitor performance of IT infrastructure in real time.
-The integrated help desk & IT service desk feature allows any IT support team to centralize and handle end user support requests.
-IT administrators can track software, deploy new software, update existing versions or uninstall software across every workstation from a centralized, remote system.
+The integrated help desk & IT service desk feature allows IT support teams to centralize and handle end-user support requests.
+IT administrators can track software, deploy new software, update existing versions or uninstall software across multiple workstations from a centralized, remote system.

 Lansweeper allows businesses to build a central knowledge base, which can be used to address repeated user queries and issues, as well as document important company information.
 The integrated Simple Network Management Protocol (SNMP) management feature scans the performance of various shared devices such as printers and switches to the most efficient one in real time.
 Other features include software inventory & auditing, active directory deployment and license compliance management.